alensiljak/cashier/README.md

 The app works completely offline, meaning **all** the data required for the functioning of the app is stored in a local database in a browser.

-The existing data from your Ledger book can be populated by using a [Ledger Server](https://github.com/MisterY/cashier-ledger-server-go).
+The existing data from your Ledger book can be populated by using [Cashier Ledger Server](https://github.com/MisterY/cashier-ledger-server-go).
 This will provide your ledger reports to Cashier.
 Since Ledger-cli is **readonly**, your data only is only read.
-Cashier or Ledger Server cannot write to your Ledger book.
+Cashier or Cashier Ledger Server cannot write to your Ledger book.

-The transactions entered in Cashier can be exported as Ledger files and manually added to the main book.
+The transactions entered in Cashier can be exported in Ledger format and appended to your Ledger book.

 # Features